Things To Do & Places To See In Rarotonga

 The beach fronts the Muri Lagoon with its four small motu (islets) that can be reached on an organized lagoon tour or by renting a paddleboard from the friendly folks at KiteSUP.

-The snorkeling can be a hit or miss and definitely enjoyed at high tide.
+Snorkeling can be a hit or miss and definitely enjoyed at high tide.
 There’s even a slight chance of spotting stingrays if you’re lucky.
 When I visited, the lagoon was going through a bad period of algae taking over certain parts.
 However, this is not always the case and on most days – the Muri Lagoon is a glorious spot.

 Titikaveka Beach

 This was my favorite beach for relaxing, exactly how you imagined a Cook Islands beach to look like.
-The prettiest section of the beach is just in front of the Little Polynesian resort, which is also a great place to grab lunch (see ‘places to eat’ section).
+The prettiest section of the beach is just in front of the Little Polynesian Resort, which is also a great place to grab lunch (see ‘places to eat’ section).

 Aroa Beach